clux/facemaulers/north/boreal-valley.md

 - Ychen Bannog TOB413 CC11 gargantuan oxen, 2x

 ## Goliath Mine
 A dried up local source of diamonds.
-Converted to be a tourist attraction for goliaths from Luskan in better times, Akkhan buried there around the same time, who was a great inspiration to everyone in the region.
+Converted to be a tourist attraction for goliaths from Luskan in better times, Akkhan buried there around the same time, who was a great inspiration to everyone in the region, despite his political failings with the giants.
 Made diamond rings and rods for magic practicioners.

-Necromancers tried to raise Akkhan in a cultist ritual to bring back the good times, but it went disastrously wrong.
-Now the undead patron saint of Kavaki roams the halls, drained the life of everyone still inside, and demands utmost servitude.
-He demanded the goliaths guard the entrance until they died of hunger, the dwarves kept mining till their death, and the netherese elves keep making diamond trinkets (which fill his chamber) - however, due to spells have been kept alive.
-Fortified themselves up north west.

-Now it's sealed off.
+Dwarves contacted the brothehood with a request to erase this part of history.
+"Undeserved glory.
+He ruined the reputation of the Frostbeards."

+They got Arklem.
+He forged a plan of his own.
+Force humanity into the shadowfell where liches and undead could drain them indefinitely.
+Corrupted the raising, sealed him in, causing all dwarves to become cursed.
+Arklem stole the history of Kiaransalee, and ultimately sought out Irae in Maerimydra (who then helped turn her).

+Sealed in the place, and let winter do the rest.
 Created a rock fall over the castle doors, then it froze over.
 Auril has maintained an unending winter over the area anyway.
-On winter solstice, the low light of the sun across a
+On winter solstice, the low light of the sun across Baba Yaga's mountain peak would show its location, but now no one knows of it.

 ### Dungeon
 ![](boreal-mine.jpg)

 Passive dungeon.
-Traps.
-Puzzles.
-Netherese Tech.
-Mechanic; must unseal the evil befallen the tomb.
-Must release the elves from their creation, dwarves from their mining, goliaths from their guarding (either by killing all of them, or by destroying ???).
-The elves/dwarves/goliaths therein are weak, hungry, but will use the environment to defend themselves.
-Escaping and unleashing traps from the ceiling.
-Rolling boulders.

-Tombs all empty early on.
-They were graves to fallen miners.
-Tombs later on are for revenants.
-Elven factory has diamond cutters.
-They are pretty intricate pieces of technology from the netherese empire (lasers, that must remain plugged in).
-Top left room has 5 lasers.

-Maybe something like a phaerim: https://dmdave.com/phaerimm/ heals on spell damage.
-Maybe make it more construct like.
-Green obleisk like pillars (what looks like tomb stones).
-Unleashes lightning to nearby enemies when the dungeon is activated (happens when the elves do it).
+Ghosts.
+Sealed tombs.
+Mine turned tourist attraction, but dwarven betrayal.
+Icicles hanging from the ceiling.
+Icy water paths.
+Dim blue light (1ft) on ice.

+Dim green light (1ft) around ancient dwarven inscriptions:
+- first 2: eternal rest, glory in sacrifice
+- second 2: for the greatest, for the bravest
+- statue: Dwaven statue.
+Weapon foreshadow.
+- third 2: vanquisher of undeath, the reaper of reapers

+Hanging from the ceiling before collapsed corridor: flimsy but large, cobweb ridden skeleton (made by cobbled together bones), wielding a scythe (pretty well made, +2 scythe)

+### Ghosts
+#### Ghost guards
+"This area is off limits"
+"follow the main path please"

+#### Ghost 1
+"he ruined everything, he deserved everything he got coming for him" "humiliation it was"
+"no one will know, no one will know"

+#### Ghost 2
+"do the ritual, seal him in"
+"place his body on the circle, mage reads the rite, punishment for deeds"

+#### Ghost 3
+in library
+"not like this, not like this"
+"he should only be forgotten"
+"he deceived us"

+#### Ghost 4
+in digged corridors
+"will fix this, will fix this"
+"free the vanquisher"

+#### Ghost 5
+"sealed him in with the driller"
+"no one can start it anymore"

-### Dwarven enclave
+### Dwarven Library
-Top left.
-All three doors barricaded.
-They live there.
-2nd/3rd generation dwarves.
-They have a secret passage out to the wilderness, and a mushroom farm underneath.
-Motivation: Trying to fix the evil befallen the tomb.
-How: TODO: Slowly undoing the magic???

-Knows of Akkhan's burial, knows they dug forever without finding fire.
-=> So they made a twisted imitation of it instead.
-They avoid the top caverns, lost too many dwarves there.
-They know of ways to avoid the water worm?
-They know of both water ways to the unholy forge.
-They tell them about the drilldozer if they ask, but it's lacking its activation gem, it was lost in one of the northern tunnels.
+Books of lore.

-### Water Worm
+### Bore Worm
-Walking into the water activates BORE WORM CR16 (5e.tools) It will just drill its way through, having them take a grinding attack, 4 times as they pass through.
+Walking into the partially frozen part of the water activates BORE WORM CR16 (5e.tools) It will just drill its way through, having them take a grinding attack, 4 times as they pass through.

 Damage can't be avoided unless they are break into the two sarcophagi.